Nicole732/devsecops-sast-dast-gitlab-cicd/README.md

 - [Licensing](#licensing)

 ## Technologies Used
-AWS IAM, AWS ECR, GitLab CI/CD, AWS EC2, Docker
+Trivy, Git, GitLab CI, Docker, AWS ECR, Python, DefectDojo

 ## Project Description:
 **Part 1**
-- Create access keys for user in AWS IAM
+- Create new job in GitLab CI/CD pipeline that :
-- Add AWS access keys as GitLab CI secret environment variables for use in the pipeline
-- Update CI pipeline to build and push Docker images to ECR using the AWS access keys
+    - Pulls the Docker image from private AWS ECR b.
+    - Runs Trivy image scan on the image
+    - Fails Trivy job only if high or critical level security findings are detected

 **Part 2**
-- Configure EC2 instance with Docker and ECR credentials
-- Create new deployment job in GitLab CI that automatically:
-    - Connects to EC2 instance using SSH
-    - Pulls the latest Docker image from ECR
-    - Stops previous running container, if applicable d.
-Runs the latest Docker container

-**Part 3**
-- Create new AWS EC2 Instance
-- Register the EC2 instance with GitLab CI/CD as a project runner
-- Configure EC2 instance as a GitLab runner with Shell executor, instead of Docker executor
+- Update Trivy job to export image security findings report as pipeline artifact
+- Update Python script to automatically upload Trivy security findings to DefectDojo
+- Update Upload Reports job to execute Python upload script for Trivy scan reports

 ## Initial Project
 This project build on previous one: